Project-Epoch/bugtracker/README.md

  - Use the search engine to find out if a similar problem has been already reported.
 If so, check if it's already been fixed and waits for update.
  - Make sure, that what you report is actually a bug.
- - Enclose links to things related to the bug using https://classicwowhead.com if it is Blizzard content.
+ - Enclose links to things related to the bug using https://classic.wowhead.com if it is Blizzard content.
 The name alone will do for Custom Content.
  - You can use screenshot ingame to visual the issue and for better understanding the problem.
  - Write your tickets according to the format:<br>
-  * `[Quest][Elwynn Forrest]` Wolves Across The Border<br>
+  * `[Quest][Elwynn Forest]` Wolves Across The Border<br>
   * `[NPC]` Aponi Brightmane<br>
   * `[Spell][Rogue]` Shiv<br>
   * `[NPC][Drop]` Wolf Meat